The Volkswagen Golf Mk3 was the first all-new Golf since 1974 and set new standards for quality and safety as well as performance

 Some argue the third-generation Golf wasn’t quite as exciting as its forebears, but it brought Volkswagen’s family hatchback into the modern age and none of its rivals combined practicality and quality so well.
 These days, a Mk3 Golf can serve as a comfortable, usable daily driver whilst still offering a retro flavour.

-But with the model celebrating its 30th birthday this year, it’s also worth buying carefully to make sure you get a good one.
+But with the earliest examples now over 30 years old, it’s also worth buying carefully to make sure you get a good one.

 Bodywork